lizardie/GTFS/README.md

 sweden-20201210
 ```

-## Create schema tables and load data
+## Creating schema tables and load data

 I opted into putting each date data in separate tables.
 But I plan to devp it later and perhaps put all together.
 There are some issues with merging and overlapping of GTFS data.
-I looked at this reference: Zeches, L. F. (2019).
-Merging of Overlapping GTFS Feeds.
-61. But eventually I decided to keep the dates just separate.
+I looked at (Zeches, 2019), but eventually decided to keep the dates just separate.
 This generates some double work.
-Perhaps later I'll make a loop over the folders if I need to process more days.
-But for 6 days this was the fast and dumb hands-on solution.
+To avoid it, perhaps later I'll make a loop over the folders if I need to process more days.
+But for the first 6 days this was the fast and dumb hands-on solution.

+## Method

+- create extra tables Marinka (and from other sources, such as ): run `gtfs_create_extra_tables.sql`
+-   create empty standard tables gtfs Sweden:  run `gtfs_create_empty_standard_tables.sql`
+- load one day's data
+- re-create empty standard tables between each day
+- process each day
+- analyse

-## Useful sources of inspiration
+## Sources and references and inspiration

 I looked in those sources below when making a schema and extra tables.
 Some adjustments were made for the Swedish data with some columns or tables not existing (e.g. shapes).

 * https://github.com/tyleragreen/gtfs-schema.git
 * https://github.com/laidig/gtfs-in-postgis-experiments.git

-Some more useful links:
+Some useful links:
 * https://marcinstepniak.eu/projects/calculus/main_results/gtfs_study/

+References:
+* Zeches, L. F. (2019).
+Merging of Overlapping GTFS Feeds.
+61.